bishalacharya108/search-transcripts-archive/README.md

 - **Data validation** for all inputs
 - **History tracking** for all versions
 - **Draft status** for each upload, update, or reupload
+- **Update handling** only updating if changes happened and confirm before updating
 - Checking if the video is already exists (in  approved)
 - A list of video links that have been already transcribed